Should You Ever Travel With Depression?

-I want to talk about Travel and Depression and whether you should travel with depression.
-I have a lot of personal experience dealing with depression and anxiety whilst travelling and I don’t feel like this topic gets talked about often enough.
+If you have ever suffered from depression, you have probably wondered whether you should ever travel with depression.
+I have a lot of personal experience travelling with depression and dealing with anxiety whilst travelling and I don’t feel like this topic gets talked about often enough.

 So should you ever travel with depression?
 I wouldn’t recommend it but it’s a personal choice.